Power Issues in SoCs : Power Aware DFT Architecture and Power Estimation

 Showing items related by title, author, creator and subject.

-Mandke, Aparna (2015-09-09)The number of processor cores and on-chip cache size has been increasing on chip multiprocessors (CMPs).
+Power Efficient Last Level Cache for Chip Multiprocessors Mandke, Aparna (2017-11-27)The number of processor cores and on-chip cache size has been increasing on chip multiprocessors (CMPs).
 As a result, leakage power dissipated in the on-chip cache has become very significant.
 We explore various techniques ...